 In verse 20, the prophet continues with a description of the future Jerusalem:

 The prophet's description is highly reminiscent of Tehillim 15.
 The question, "Who of us can live with an eternal burning" implicitly means, Who of us can dwell in the holy city and the Temple, where "the eternal fire shall burn upon the altar; it shall not be extinguished" (Vayikra 6:6)?
-The answer is that the precondition for closeness to God's House is all the positive qualities listed in verse 15, which also parallel the qualities mentioned in Tehillim 15 .
+The answer is that the preconditions for closeness to God's House are the positive qualities listed in verse 15, which also parallel the qualities mentioned in Tehillim 15.

-We have attempted to show in this shiur that the spiritual character of the city and the Temple are bound up with justice, and therefore the manifestation of justice in the city and the Temple is what gives them existence, while their absence leads to their destruction.
+We have attempted to show that the spiritual character of the city and the Temple are bound up with justice, and therefore the manifestation of justice in the city and the Temple is what gives them existence, while their absence leads to their destruction.

-Based on the assumption that "Shalem" is Jerusalem particularly in light of Tehillim 76:3 "His Tabernacle is in Shalem; His dwelling place in Zion" and the commentaries of the Rishonim ad loc.
-(Ramban, Radak).
-See also the previous shiur.
+This is based on the assumption that "Shalem" is Jerusalem – particularly in light of Tehillim 76:3: "His Tabernacle is in Shalem; His dwelling place in Zion," and the commentaries of the Rishonim ad loc. (esp.
+Ramban and Radak).

 His name was changed from Matanya (II Melakhim 24:17) to Tzidkiyahu by Nevukhadnetzar, King of Babylon.
 This point may serve as support for our claim that the title of the King of Jerusalem is bound up with the term "tzedek."